 While the approaches of these superstars have performed well over the long run, no approach is able to outperform the market all of the time.
 In fact, each superstar’s approach has had extensive periods of underperformance.
 Since they each have a specific approach, a portfolio based solely on one superstar’s work will have high correlation between the stocks, and thus higher risk.
 It is also true that these approaches often deal only with initial stock selection and not overall portfolio management—which can be more important than the individual stocks selected.

 The approach of the Stock Superstars Report is to build on the work of these superstars to develop a complete portfolio management system.
-In addition, we monitor the success of each approach in the current market, and utilize the four approaches that are working best.
-We don't select the best "one" because market conditions may change rapidly and we don't want an entire portfolio vulnerable to a change.
+We don’t select the best single approach because market conditions may change rapidly and we don’t want an entire portfolio vulnerable to a change.

 We constantly monitor the success of each of the SSR approaches, as well as those approaches not being used at present, to judge when a change in the approaches used should be made.

 The Stock Superstars Report focuses on the portfolio concept of investing.
 Periods of market volatility have made us all cognizant of the need for risk control.
 The best way to reduce portfolio risk comes from effective diversification.

 Diversification can be attempted on several levels: